bazelbuild/bazel/site/en/contribute/codebase.md

 `BAZEL_TRACK_SOURCE_DIRECTORIES=1` JVM property)

 A notable kind of `Artifact` are middlemen.
 They are indicated by `Artifact` instances that are the outputs of `MiddlemanAction`.
-They are used to special-case some things:

-*   Aggregating middlemen are used to group artifacts together.
-This is so that if a lot of actions use the same large set of inputs, we don't have N\*M dependency edges, only N+M (they are being replaced with nested sets)
-*   Scheduling dependency middlemen ensure that an action runs before another.
-    They are mostly used for linting but also for C++ compilation (see `CcCompilationContext.createMiddleman()` for an explanation)
+They are used for one special case:

 *   Runfiles middlemen are used to ensure the presence of a runfiles tree so that one does not separately need to depend on the output manifest and every single artifact referenced by the runfiles tree.